eudaimoniablip/Eat-Royally/chapter-13.md

 Within ten seconds, the temperature in the lounge violently spiked to 115 degrees Fahrenheit.
 Within twenty seconds, it hit 130.

 Down in the lounge, Chairman Bae gasped, frantically loosening his silk tie as the oppressive, suffocating heat hit him like a physical, suffocating wall.
-But for Yeongon, it was catastrophic.
+For Yeongon, it was catastrophic.

-Her human suit was a high-pressure containment vessel.
-It relied entirely on ambient cooling to manage the immense, burning celestial energy of fifty-one compressed human souls.
-As the room became a localized blast furnace, the suit lost its thermodynamic ability to regulate.
+Her human suit relied entirely on ambient cooling to manage the immense, burning celestial energy of fifty-one compressed human souls.
+As the room became a localized blast furnace, the suit lost its ability to stabilize.
 Yeongon stopped dead in her tracks.
 A sharp, shockingly human gasp of pain escaped her pale lips.
 She staggered backward, her hip hitting the edge of an obsidian coffee table.
 The heavy tungsten clasps on her gown began to hiss violently, the metal visibly warping and bending outward under the rapidly expanding heat of the celestial mass beneath her skin.
 She grabbed it to try and help it hold with her hands but her hands just glowed from beneath.

 "Her thermal limit is breaking," Elias noted, watching his monitors as the temperature gauge climbed past 140 degrees.
 "The suit is failing."

-But before Elias could pick up his 40mm launcher to deliver the organic seal, the security feed abruptly distorted.
+He reported but before Elias could pick up his 40mm launcher to deliver the organic seal, the security feed abruptly distorted.
 The heavy, magnetically locked steel doors of the VIP lounge didn't open.
 They stretched.
 The steel frame bent inward like pulled taffy, the atomic structure of the door simply folding out of the way.

 A man in a perfectly tailored charcoal suit stepped into the 140-degree room.